Environmental accounts are “satellite accounts” to the main UK National Accounts.

-In collaboration with the Department for Environment, Food and Rural Affairs (Defra) we have been developing natural capital accounts to estimate the wealth of the UK’s environment.
-These are currently Experimental Statistics.
+The natural capital accounts estimate the wealth of the UK’s environment.
+These remain in development so are currently classed as Experimental Statistics.

-The UK’s natural wealth is reflected in the productivity of its soils, its access to clean water, and the splendour of its mountains.
+The UK’s natural wealth is reflected in the productivity of its soils, its access to clean water, and its mountains.
 Any natural resource or process that supports human life forms an important part of our natural capital.
 Natural capital is one part of a wider move to better understand wealth.
-In that respect we are not only estimating what wealth the UK inherited in its islands and seas but what it might provide to future generations.
+In that respect, we are not only estimating what wealth the UK inherited in its islands and seas but what it might provide to future generations.

-Further explanation of the differences can be found in articles on energy consumption, and Net Zero and the different official measures of the UK’s greenhouse gas emissions.
+Further explanation of the differences can be found in our article on energy consumption and our article on net zero and the different official measures of the UK’s greenhouse gas emissions.

 Data rounded to thousand tonnes can be found on the UK Environmental Accounts release page.Back to table of contents

 Office for National Statistics (ONS), released 31 October 2023, ONS website, compendium chapter, Environmental accounts, UK National Accounts, The Blue Book: 2023